nxp-auto-goldvip/gvip-manifests/README.rst

 ======================================

-GoldVIP project manifest files are used together with GoldVIP Yocto meta layer to build the NXP Gold Vehicle Integration Platform (GoldVIP).
+GoldVIP project manifest files are used together with GoldVIP Yocto meta layer to build the NXP S32G Vehicle Integration Platform (GoldVIP).

 First Time Setup
 ================